open-cluster-management-io/enhancements/enhancements/sig-architecture/29-manifestwork-status-feedback/README.md

 #### Status update frequency

 Ideally the work agent should have a informer for each applied resource to update interestedValue.
 It will need to manage too many informers in the agent and also will result in frequent update on status of `ManifestWork`.
 Instead, we will start with a periodic  update.
-User can specify the update frequency of interestedValues by setting a `--status-update-frequency` flag on the work agent.
+User can specify the update frequency of interestedValues by setting a `--status-update-frequency` flag on the work agent. we should make it configurable for different resource in the api spec as the future work.

 ### Test Plan